Panl Cookbook

 Condensed OR Facets

-Like the condensed multivalued facets, an OR Facet can have their LPSE path condensed by using only one prefix and one suffix irrespective of how many values are used within the URI.
+Like the condensed multivalued facets, an OR Facet can have its LPSE path condensed by using only one prefix and one suffix irrespective of how many values are used within the URI.

 In this example, the mechanical-pencils-or.panl.properties file for the 'brand' facet configuration is below: